Jorge Villavicencio

-Jorge Alejandro Villavicencio Álvarez (1958 – 20 July 2020) was a Guatemalan surgeon and politician.
-He was Minister of Public Health and Social Assistance from 2 May 2012 to 24 September 2014 during the Otto Pérez Molina presidency.
+Jorge Alejandro Villavicencio Álvarez (1958 – 20 July 2020) was a Guatemalan surgeon and politician who served as the Minister of Public Health and Social Assistance from 2 May 2012 to 24 September 2014 during the presidency of Otto Pérez Molina.

 In 2019, Villavicencio was arrested and sent to a private military prison over corruption accusations.
 The charges including giving public work contracts to those commissioners benefitting him and also creating fake job positions in the Ministry while he was in charge.